 Normal lung tissue looks like a new sponge.
 Emphysematous lung looks like an old used sponge, with large holes and a dramatic loss of “springy-ness” or elasticity.
 When the lung is stretched during inflation (inhalation), the nature of the stretched tissue wants to relax to its resting state.
 In emphysema, this elastic function is impaired, resulting in air trapping in the lungs.
 Emphysema destroys this spongy tissue of the lung and also severely affects the small blood vessels (capillaries of the lung) and airways that run throughout the lung.
 Thus, not only is airflow affected but so is blood flow.
 This has dramatic impact on the ability for the lung not only to empty its air sacs called alveoli (pleural for alveolus) but also for blood to flow through the lungs to receive oxygen.

-COPD as a group of diseases ranks as the fourth leading cause of death in the United States.
+COPD as a group of diseases is one of the leading causes of death in the United States.
 Unlike heart disease and other more common causes of death, the death rate for COPD appears to be rising.

 Must Read Articles Related to Emphysema

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about Emphysema:

 Emphysema - Symptoms